mickfuzz/makecode-platformer-101/addMessages.md

 * **Name:** Add Written Messages

-* **Description:** The game maker can display messages to the player at the start of the game.
+* **Description:** The game maker can display instructions and messages to the player at the start of the game.
 You can also add messages when something happens in the game.
+For example giving new levels a name.

 * **Need for Pattern:** Having **written messages** is a way of giving playing instructions to the player at the start of the game, giving them clues as they progress or just making the game more fun to play by adding story elements.